particle-iot/docs/src/content/en/shared/firmware.md

 ### Spark.publish()

-Publish an *event* through the Spark Cloud that will be forwarded to all registered callbacks, subscribed streams of Server-Sent Events, and Cores listening via `Spark.subscribe()`.
+Publish an *event* through the Spark Cloud that will be forwarded to all registered callbacks, subscribed streams of Server-Sent Events, and other devices listening via `Spark.subscribe()`.

-This feature allows the Core to generate an event based on a condition.
-For example, you could connect a motion sensor to the Core and have the Core generate an event whenever motion is detected.
+This feature allows the device to generate an event based on a condition.
+For example, you could connect a motion sensor to the device and have the device generate an event whenever motion is detected.

 Spark events have the following properties: